snapcrafters/sommelier-core/README.md

 * Users can run `myapp.wine` to run arbitrary applications inside this snap.
 * Users can run `myapp.winetricks` to modify the Wine environment.

-Cons:

-* This script currently only runs on amd64 machines.
-Most distributions have dropped support for 32-bit installations, and Wine isn't very useful on ARM.

 ## How to use

 See the following snaps for complete examples of how to use sommelier-core.